-• This subject is designed to impart basic knowledge on the area of novel drug delivery systems.
+- This subject is designed to impart basic knowledge on the area of novel drug delivery systems. - To demonstrate the criteria for selection of drugs for the development of Novel drug delivery systems. - To understand the criteria for selection of polymers for the development of Novel drug deliverysystems. - To express the Formulation characteristics of a new drug delivery systems. - To explain the evaluation techniques followed in each drug delivery systems. - To exploit new technologies to already existing drugs for enhancing the therapeutic effect.

-- To demonstrate the criteria for selection of drugs for the development of Novel drug delivery systems. - To understand the criteria for selection of polymers for the development of Novel drug delivery systems. - To express the Formulation characteristics of a new drug delivery systems. - To explain the evaluation techniques followed in each drug delivery systems. - To exploit new technologies to already existing drugs for enhancing the therapeutic effect.
+COs Course Outcomes Blooms Level CO1 Understand various approaches for development of novel drug delivery Understand systems.
+CO2 Demonstrate the criteria for selection of drugs for the development of Novel Apply drug delivery systems.
+CO3 Understand the criteria for selection of polymers for the development of Apply Novel drug delivery systems.
+CO4 Express the Formulation characteristics of a new drug delivery systems. create CO5 Explain the evaluation techniques followed in each drug delivery systems.
+Analyze CO6 Exploit new technologies to already existing drugs to enhance the therapeutic Understand effect.

-COs Course Outcomes Blooms Level

-CO1 Understand various approaches for development of novel drug Understand

-delivery systems.

-CO2 Demonstrate the criteria for selection of drugs for the development Apply

-of Novel drug delivery systems.

-CO3 Understand the criteria for selection of polymers for the Apply

-development of Novel drug delivery systems.

-CO4 Express the Formulation characteristics of a new drug delivery create

-systems.

-CO5 Explain the evaluation techniques followed in each drug delivery Analyze

-systems.

-CO6 Exploit new technologies to already existing drugs for enhancing Understand

-the therapeutic effect.